Operation Good Dog LLC — Board & Train Service Agreement

 Operation Good Dog LLC provides immersive board-and-train programs focused on structured obedience, calm behavior, and consistent communication.

-4-Week Program: On-leash obedience and reliability around distractions.
+4-Week Program: On-leash obedience, manners, and reliability with mild distractions.

 2. Client Acknowledgment

-Client understands that training results depend on the Dog’s temperament, genetics, prior history, and the Client’s follow-through after the program.
+• Training results depend heavily on the Dog’s temperament, genetics, prior history, and the Client’s follow-through at home.

-Operation Good Dog LLC does not guarantee specific outcomes or permanent resolution of behavioral issues.
+• Operation Good Dog LLC does not guarantee specific outcomes, behavioral cures, or permanent resolution of any issue.

-Board & Train programs are designed as intensive foundational training — not a “quick fix.”
+• Board & Train provides an intensive foundation, not a magic fix.
 Continued consistency at home is required to maintain results.

 3. Dog Health & Vaccinations

-Client warrants that Dog is in good health, physically fit, and free from contagious illness, parasites, or fleas.
+Client warrants that Dog is in good health, physically fit, free of contagious illness, parasites, and fleas.

 Dogs must also be on active flea and tick prevention from March through November.

-Operation Good Dog LLC reserves the right to refuse or discontinue service for any dog showing signs of illness, injury, or unsafe behavior.
+Operation Good Dog LLC reserves the right to refuse or discontinue service if the Dog shows signs of illness, injury, or unsafe behavior.

 4. Temperament & Eligibility

-Dogs showing aggression toward humans must complete private lessons before eligibility for a board & train program.
+• Dogs with a bite history toward humans may require private lessons before joining a Board & Train program.

-Trainer reserves the right to terminate or modify the program if Dog exhibits dangerous or unmanageable behavior.
-In such cases, the Client will be notified and may be responsible for partial fees.
+• Trainer may modify or terminate training if Dog exhibits dangerous, unpredictable, or unmanageable behavior.
+Client will be notified and may be responsible for partial fees.

 5. Veterinary Care Authorization

-Client agrees to reimburse any veterinary costs immediately upon presentation of an invoice.
+• Client agrees to reimburse all veterinary charges immediately upon receipt.

 6. Training Methods & Tools

-Trainer primarily uses positive reinforcement to teach new behaviors, supplemented by a balanced approach grounded in the four quadrants of operant conditioning when appropriate.
+Trainer uses positive reinforcement to teach new behaviors and a balanced approach grounded in operant conditioning when appropriate.

 7. Owner Handoff & Follow-Up Lessons

-Before Dog returns home, Trainer will conduct a detailed handoff session to demonstrate cues, tools, and structure.
+Before Dog returns home, Trainer will conduct a detailed handoff session to teach the Client:

-These lessons must be scheduled within 60 days of the dog’s return unless otherwise agreed in writing.
-Missed or expired lessons are forfeited.
+Follow-ups must be used within 60 days of Dog’s return unless otherwise agreed in writing.
+Missed, cancelled, or expired lessons are forfeited.

 8. Payment & Cancellation Policy